From

 In this case, from indicates the starting point of their acquaintance, which is childhood.

-From in this context shows the time when the concert begins, which is 7 PM.
+In this context, from shows the time when the concert begins, which is 7 p.m.

 So, from can be used to denote the starting moment of an action, event, or time period, similar to since.

-Preposition from usage in combinations with other prepositions:
+Preposition from usage in combination with other prepositions:

-The preposition from is often used in combinations with other prepositions to provide more specific information about the relationship between objects, locations, or times.
+The preposition from is often used in combination with other prepositions to provide more specific information about the relationship between objects, locations, or times.

 Here are some examples of such combinations: